 PREPARE state core

-PREPARE state core implements in a small two state FSM.
-One state is idle and the other one is busy.
+PREPARE state core implements a small two state FSM.
+One state is idle and the other state is busy.
 For the idle state, this core just waits and detects the start signal rising.
-The busy state is waiting for the random number generator to generate the random number and SSD animation module to finish playing the countdown animation.
+The busy state waits for the random number generator to generate the random number and SSD animation module to finish playing the countdown animation.

 The following diagram shows the PREPARE core architecture.

+Figure 3.
+PREPARE state architecture

 Once the start button is at rising edge, PREPARE core FSM logic unit would change the state from idle to busy.
 LCG random number generator and SSD animation module would start to work concurrently.
 The LCG and SSD animation module both have a busy wire output which shows whether their mission is finished.
 Once all of these wires changed to 0, this module would change the busy output from 1 to 0.